robstave/Meowcards/cards/rest/rest.md

 ### Front
 What does the "Code on Demand" constraint allow in REST architecture?

-A) Server-side code execution
+- A. Server-side code execution
-B) Client downloading and executing code from server
+- B. Client downloading and executing code from server
-C) Dynamic API generation
+- C. Dynamic API generation
-D) Code compilation on the server
+- D. Code compilation on the server

 ### Back
 **Correct Answer**: B